 About the Annual Lecture

-Join us for our much-anticipated 2023 Annual Lecture, where we delve into the theme of “Recognising and Nurturing HE Professionals.”
+The recording for our much-anticipated 2023 Annual Lecture, where we delve into the theme of “Recognising and Nurturing HE Professionals.” is now available for AHEP members.
+You can find a two-part recording below.
 This pivotal event shines a spotlight on the unwavering dedication and invaluable contributions of our esteemed Higher Education professionals.

 We are honoured to present a distinguished speaker for this occasion – Sinéad McBrearty, CEO of Education Support, an organisation committed to enhancing the mental health and well-being of those in the education sector.
 Renowned for their insightful research report on staff well-being in higher education, our speaker brings a wealth of knowledge and strategies to foster a healthier, more supportive work environment.